Phil Coe

-Philio Houston "Phil" Coe (July 13, 1839 Gonzales, Texas – October 9, 1871 Abilene, Kansas), was a soldier, Old West gambler, and businessman from Texas.
-He became the business partner of gunfighter Ben Thompson in Abilene, Kansas, with whom opened the Bull's Head Saloon.
-He was killed by marshal Wild Bill Hickok in a street brawl.
+Phillip Houston "Phil" Coe (July 13, 1839 Gonzales, Texas – October 9, 1871 Abilene, Kansas), was a soldier, Old West gambler, and businessman from Texas.
+He became the business partner of gunfighter Ben Thompson in Abilene, Kansas, with whom he opened the Bull's Head Saloon.
+He was killed by marshal "Wild Bill" Hickok in a street brawl.

 Early life

-Phillip Houston Coe was born July 17., 1839 to Phillp Haddox and Elizabeth (Parker) Coe in Gonzales, Texas, one of the earliest settlements west of the Colorado River and was the fourth of 9 children.
+Phillip Houston Coe was born July 17, 1839 to Phillp Haddox and Elizabeth (Parker) Coe in Gonzales, Texas, one of the earliest settlements west of the Colorado River and was the fourth of 9 children.

 Military career

-Philip Coe was enrolled March 24, 1862 at Belmont (Gonzales Co.
-Texas) by William L. Foster and 3 days and 53 miles later was mustered in at San Antonio, TX. by E.W.
-Stevens at age 22.
+Phillip Coe was enrolled on March 24, 1862 at Belmont in Gonzales County.
+Texas by William L. Foster and 3 days later was mustered in at San Antonio, Texas by E.W.
+Stevens.
 A roster of Company F, 2nd.
 Regiment Texas Mounted Rifles (Confederate Texas Troops) showed him as Lieutenant with a commission date of September 21, 1862.
-Coe was transferred December 11, 1862 to William G. Tobin's Company F of Colonel C.L.
-Pyron's Regiment with a rank of Private.
-The sole document bearing Coe's signature was a pay voucher showing he received $100 for one month's service from March 31, 1863 to April 30, 1863: This document acknowledged payment from W.M.
-Wilby, Assistant Quartermaster, Confederate States of America and signed "P.H.
-Coe 1rst Leut co (F).
+Coe was transferred on December 11, 1862 to William G. Tobin's Company F of Colonel C.L.
+Pyron's Regiment, with a rank of Private.
+The sole document bearing Coe's signature was a pay voucher, showing he received $100 for one month's service from March 31, 1863 to April 30, 1863: This document acknowledged payment from W.M.
+Wilby, Assistant Quartermaster, Confederate States of America and was signed "P.H.
+Coe 1st Leut co (F).
 2 T M R [2nd.
 Texas Mounted Rifles]."
-It is possible Philip Coe fought under Emperor Maximillian of Mexico as a soldier-of-fortune with his friend Ben Thompson after his service in the Confederate Texas Troops, but there are no records to show for sure.
+It is possible Phillip Coe fought under Emperor Maximillian of Mexico as a soldier-of-fortune with his friend Ben Thompson after his service in the Confederate Texas Troops, but no records can confirm so.